10 Leukemia Symptoms That Usually Go Ignored

-In leukemia patients however, bone marrow produces them irregularly and, despite producing white blood cells, they fail to protect the body because they’re defective.
+White blood cells are an important part of the body’s defense mechanisms.
+They grow and divide according to the needs of our body.
+In leukemia patients, however, our bone marrow produces them irregularly.
+Despite producing white blood cells, they fail to protect the body because they’re defective.

 2. Bone or joint pain

 There are many illnesses that can lead to bone and joint pain.
 However, in the case of leukemia, the pain results from the accumulation of defective white blood cells.
 Patients feel a sharp pain or dull ache that varies in severity depending on the affected area.